Revision of paper given at the International Conference on the Arts in Society University of Edinburgh, Edinburgh, Scotland

 Although the government of Guyana also possessed a considerable number of documents relating to Jonestown and its connection to members of the PNC government, those documents were lost in a fire in 1979 which destroyed the building housing those records.

 John R. Hall, Gone from the Promised Land: Jonestown in American Cultural History, 2d ed.
 (New Brunswick, N.J.: Transaction Books, 1987, 2004); David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown, rev. ed.
-(Bloomington, Ind.: Indiana University Press, 1988 and 2003).
+(Bloomington, Ind.: University of Indiana Press, 1988 and 2003).

 Bakhtin, “Discourse in the Novel,” 276.

 Fred D’Aguiar, Bill of Rights (London: Chatto and Windus, 1998).

 Rebecca Moore, “Reconstructing Reality: Conspiracy Theories about Jonestown,” Journal of Popular Culture 36, no. 2 (Fall 2002): 200-20.
 Also available here.